Pedigree Chopped Ground Dinner Dog Food receives the Advisor’s lowest-tier rating of 1.5 stars.

 Estimated Dry Matter Nutrient Content

-Ingredients: Sufficient water for processing, chicken by-products, chicken, meat by-products, liver, beef, bacon, wheat gluten, ground wheat, corn gluten meal, citrus pectin, minerals (calcium sulfate, potassium chloride, calcium chloride, zinc sulfate, copper sulfate, potassium iodide), guar gum, cheese, vegetable oil (source of linoleic acid), sodium tripolyphosphate, carrageenan, added color, dried yam, tetrapotassium pyrophosphate, onion powder, vitamins (vitamin E, A & D3 supplements, d-calcium pantothenate, thiamine mononitrate [vitamin B1], vitamin A supplement, vitamin D3 supplement), xanthan gum, natural flavor, sodium nitrite (for color retention)
+Ingredients: Sufficient water for processing, chicken by-products, chicken, meat by-products, animal liver, beef, bacon, citrus pectin, minerals (calcium sulfate, potassium chloride, calcium chloride, magnesium proteinate, zinc sulfate, copper lysine complex, copper sulfate, potassium iodide), cheese, sodium tripolyphosphate, carrageenan, vegetable oil (source of linoleic acid), dried yam, guar gum, tetrapotassium pyrophosphate, added color, xanthan gum, vitamins (vitamin E supplement, vitamin A supplement, vitamin D3 supplement, d-calcium pantothenate, thiamine mononitrate [vitamin B1], vitamin A supplement, vitamin D3 supplement), xanthan gum, natural flavor, sodium nitrite (for color retention)

 Fiber (estimated dry matter content) = 4.5%